kai-vu/site/_theses_dir/GZ_scientificArguments.md

 ---
-title: 'Detecting attacking arguments on the Computer Science Knowledge Graphs (CSKG)'
+title: 'Exploring attacking arguments on the Computer Science Knowledge Graphs (CSKG)'
 layout: default
 description: 'To build an interactive scientific assistant, we want it to be able to provide sensible argument to the user.
 To this aim, we plan to use an automatically generated KG to understand which related papers could provide contrasting informations '
-topic: 'Argumentation from Knowledge Graphs'
+topic: 'Argument and Rule Mining'
 keywords:
     - 'Scientific Assistants'
     - 'Scholarly Knowledge Graph'